Thursday, April 30, 2009

 Language Processing Disorder: How will it affect your child's life.

-Language processing disorder to many, if not most, is simply a case of speech delay, nothing more nothing less.
-Here in the Philippines and I guess in most part of the world, older people do not recognize speech delay as a disorder.
-For them, sooner the child will eventually learn to speak and everything will be fine with the kid.
-Somehow, this could be true to some kids, but not to everyone.
+Language processing disorder to many, if not most, is simply a case of speech delay.
+Nothing more nothing less.
+Here in the Philippines and I guess in most parts of the world, older people do not recognize speech delay as a disorder.
+For them, sooner the child will eventually learn to speak.
+This could be true to some kids, but not to everyone.

 Language processing disorder can be mild, moderately severe, and severe.
-For the mild cases, with proper therapy intervention and support of the parents, recovery is 100%.
+For the mild cases, with therapy intervention and support of the parents, recovery is 100%.
 The child will eventually learn to talk earlier than expected to LPD cases.
-He will be able to cope up cognitively and eventually be at par with his age.
-School will not be a struggle for the kid, he could be in a regular class, and academic achievements can be expected.
+He will be able to cope up and be at par with kids his age.
+School will not be a struggle and academic achievements can be expected.

-For the moderately severe cases, the child’s progress will be slower than those with the mild case.
+For the moderately severe cases, the child’s progress will be slower.
 They will learn to talk later than those with the mild case, and longer therapy intervention will be needed.
-Pre-school will not be easy for the child, somehow there will be a struggle on focus and attention, and because of this, instances that the child will be a little behind the class will be possible.
-Sped school may be a better option for the child than regular class.
+Pre-school will not be easy.
+A possible struggle on focus and attention span may arise.
+It would be most likely that the child will be a little behind in the class.
+Sped school may be a better option, though not necessary.

-There is one thing parents should always remember, mild cases of LPD may fall into moderately severe case if parents will not follow up the therapy of the child at home, if parent support and patience is absent.
+There is one thing parents should always remember, mild cases of LPD may fall into moderately severe cases if parents will not follow up the therapy of the child at home.
+Parent support and patience is crucial.

-Language processing disorder is something that, regardless of the severity of its case, must be taken seriously and into great consideration of parents.
+Language processing disorder is something that, regardless of the severity of its case, must be taken seriously by the parents.
 Early decision of parents on how they will respond on their child’s case will greatly affect not only their child’s development, but most importantly his future.

 Thursday, November 13, 2008